What Should You Avoid in a CV?

 7. Using an Unprofessional Email Address

-In order to land an interview, use such an email address that speaks about you.
+In order to land an interview, use an email address that speaks about you.
 Don’t use funny names like dragons.
 Hitman etc. An HR manager always provides recruiting information via electronic means.

 8. Distorted Data and Information